ethereum/ethereum-org-website/src/content/glossary/index.md

 ### peer to peer network {#peer-to-peer-network}

-A network of computers ([peers](#peer)) that are collectively able to perform functionalities normally only possible with centralized, server-based services.
+A network of computers ([peers](#peer)) that are collectively able to perform functionalities without the need for centralized, server-based services.

 ### Plasma {#plasma}